Khadeja22/Frostbound-Endless-Runner/README.md

 Installation

-To play Winter Run, download the Unity Project onto your local and hit play
+To play Winter Run, download the GameApp folder in this repository locally, then open the .exe file to play!